 Before using an existing masonry chimney, clean the chimney, inspect the flue liner and make any repairs needed to be sure it is safe to use.
 Make repairs before attaching the stove.
-The connector stove pipe and fittings you will need to connect directly to a lined masonry chimney are shown in figure 10.
+The connector stove pipe and fittings you will need to connect directly to a code approved, lined masonry chimney are shown in figure 11.

-Figure 10 - Masonry Chimney Connection
+Figure 11 - Masonry Chimney Connection

 If the connector stove pipe must go through a combustible wall before entering the masonry chimney, consult a qualified mason or chimney dealer.
-The installation must conform to local building and fire codes and latest edition of NFPA 211.
+The installation must conform to local building and fire codes and latest edition of NFPA 211 (US) or CAN/CSA-B365 (CDN).